 - further rights imposed to restrict development.

-If you require certification that the existing use of a building is lawful for planning purposes or that your proposal does not require planning permission you can apply for a Lawful Development Certificate (LDC).
-A fee is payable for this certification.
+If you want to be certain that the existing use of a building is lawful for planning purposes or that your proposal does not require planning permission you can visit the Planning Portal and apply for a Lawful Development Certificate (LDC)

 Building regulation approval